 VII.
 Other Investment Products.
 Funds Management, WFAM and/or their affiliates manage other investment products, including investment companies, offshore funds, and separate accounts.
 Many of these other investment products have strategies that are the same or substantially similar to those of the Funds and thus may have the same or substantially similar portfolio holdings.
-The portfolio holdings of these other investment products are made available to clients, investors, and in some cases, third-party sponsors, at different times than portfolio holdings of the Funds are publicly disclosed.
-It is possible that any recipient of portfolio holdings for these other investment products could trade ahead or against a Fund based on the information received.
+The provision of the portfolio holdings of these other investment products is excluded from these procedures.
+Similarly, the provision of a model or reference portfolio to clients, investors and, in some cases, third-party sponsors, in connection with the management or other investment products is excluded from these procedures, even if the model or reference portfolio is the same as or substantially similar to that of a Fund, provided (1) the model or reference portfolio is not characterized or otherwise identified to the recipient, explicitly or implicitly, as being the portfolio of a Fund and (2) the degree of overlap with the Fund's portfolio or with any portion thereof is not communicated, identified or confirmed to the recipient.